Tom Smallwood

-Thomas Smallwood (born November 4, 1977) is a professional ten-pin bowler competing on the PBA Tour.
+Thomas Smallwood (born November 4, 1977) is an American professional ten-pin bowler competing on the PBA Tour.
 In 2009, the right-hander won his first PBA Tour title and first major in the PBA World Championship, defeating 2008–09 PBA Player of the Year Wes Malott in the final match.
 Smallwood has won three PBA Tour titles, two of which are majors.
-He has finished runner-up in two other PBA major championships.
+He has finished runner-up in three other PBA major championships.

 Early life

 Growing up in Flushing, Michigan, Smallwood's parents took him as a toddler to Colonial Lanes for their Sunday-night mixed league which led to his interest in bowling.
 He played other sports but always came back to bowling.
 He went to Saginaw Valley State University, but soon quit to be a bowler.

 Bowling career

 Early years

 At age 19, Smallwood went to Las Vegas for a 1997 high-roller amateur (non-PBA) tournament for the first time.
 He fell short of winning $10,000 on the second day.

 Tom had been an excellent bowler in classic leagues in and around Saginaw, and supplemented his income by competing in local tournaments and a few open PBA events.
 He estimated that even in a lean year, he would net an extra $10,000 to $15,000 from bowling.
 He qualified for his PBA Tour card in 2003–04 because he did well in PBA Regional Tour events.
 However, he did not handle the pressure well in his first try on the national PBA Tour, missing the cut in 19 of 20 events.
 He finished 53rd on the Tour points list and did not make the next season's all-exempt Tour.

 Smallwood then found a job at a metal shop as his then-girlfriend (now wife) Jennifer would not marry a man without a regular paycheck.
 At age 30, Tom had decided he was "done" with trying to be a full-time bowler, content to work during the week and bowl weekend tournaments that paid as little as $800 for first place.
 He then got a job at General Motors' Pontiac East Assembly Plant in the Spring of 2008 only to get laid off two days before Christmas.
 Tom, then married and with one child, agreed to look for a new job for two months before considering a return to the PBA Tour.
 Smallwood practiced for free at State Lanes in Saginaw after job applications did not pan out, having been a regular league bowler there and being neighbors of the owners, Anne and Steve Doyle.